- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Women's rights in Qatar

-Unlike neighbouring Saudi Arabia, women have more progressive rights in Qatar.
-They vote, run for municipal elections, and participate freely in all parts of public and social life while enjoying much more equality in professional and educational settings than in Saudi.
+Women have somewhat progressive rights in Qatar.
+They vote, run for municipal elections, and participate freely in all parts of public and social life while enjoying some equality in professional and educational settings.

 These familiar rights will make most newcomers comfortable in their surroundings.
 Qatar also practises religious tolerance and there are several religious facilities, including an official Catholic church and Hindu temples, in addition to the mosques around the country.
 Those who practise other religions are free to do so, but proselytising is illegal.